 Though Glock has earned a very high reputation for a quality firearm that is both simplistic and accurate, recent trends around the world have seen some countries, law enforcement agencies, and individuals moving away from the polymer pistol that revolutionized the handgun market.
 In Europe, a few countries have moved to different sidearms, while a few others have actually begun using Glocks, like the British Royal Marines.

-In the United States, several major and minor law enforcement agencies have moved away from Glocks; many for the Smith & Wesson M&P, while others have gone elsewhere.
-We recently wrote on the F.B.I.
+In the United States, several major and minor law enforcement agencies have moved away from Glocks; many for the F.B.I.
 Request For Proposal on a new sidearm for the agency’s 10,000 Special Agents.
 As written, the RFP appears tailor-made for the Sig Sauer P320, polymer, striker-fired pistol in 9mm.
 If the move comes to fruition, the Bureau would be moving away from the Glock 22 and Glock 23 pistols they have fielded for over 10 years.

 However, at the same time that some are moving away from Glocks, there are even more who appear to be moving towards the iconic brand.
 Glock is still estimated to own a powerful 65% of the American law enforcement market, and there is good reason.
 The Glock is a simple pistol to teach, use, and maintain.